You Asked: Can Using a Laptop Make You Infertile?

 A third laptop-related factor could also have an impact on fertility.
 “As we’re getting more technologically advanced, we’re growing more and more sedentary,” UCLA’s Mills says.
 “Exercise and activity increases sperms counts, so I think just sitting for long periods is inherently bad for fertility.”
 (Research has also linked regular physical activity in women to upticks in reproductive success.)

 So close your laptop, hop off the couch and get moving.
-Or, at the very least, keep your computer on your desk (and off your thighs).
+Or, at the very least, keep your computer on your desk—and off your thighs.